Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

-Here $\omega=e^{i \pi/3}$.
-The $R$-matrix can be regarded in two different way: It can be regarded as the statistical weight of the plaquette, or as an operator.
-We need to introduce some more object to understand the $R$-matrix as an operator, so, we postpone this for later.
-The $R$-matrix is normalized by
+Here, and in the rest of the paper, $\omega$ satisfies $\omega - \omega^2 = 1$, which sets its value to $\omega=e^{\pm \ii \pi/3}$.
+The $R$-matrix can be regarded in two different ways: as the statistical weight of the plaquette, or as an operator.
+We need to introduce some more objects to understand the $R$-matrix as an operator, so, we postpone this for later.
+The $R$-matrix is normalized by the factor